nodejs/undici/docs/best-practices/mocking-request.md

 ## Reply with data based on request

-If the mocked response needs to be dinamically derived from the reuqest parametes, you can provide a function instead of an object to `reply`
+If the mocked response needs to be dynamically derived from the request parameters, you can provide a function instead of an object to `reply`

 ```js
 mockPool.intercept({